 This website is purely for Reference and comparison, along with comparing copper coins of your own collection to help prove there existence and the recognition they deserve.
 Perhaps one day somebody will write a dinfinitive guide book on copper errors and omissions for us all to buy from our high street shops.

 In one thousand years collectors will still be finding new varieties i dont mean letters over the same letters or dates over the same date but proper genuine cover ups by mint workers who were bad at spelling like my self or just excellent at recycling.

 This website is solely for the love of coins and the thrill of collecting them and the enjoyment it brings.
-Built by my self with the help of a clever chap called Mike sherwood a web designer inade to help beginners and any one looking to collect copper coins of normal issues and errors, more importantly to prevent you being ripped off and wasting your hard earned money.
+Built by my self with the help of a clever chap called Mike sherwood a web designer in aid to help beginners and any one looking to collect copper coins of normal issues and errors, more importantly to prevent you being ripped off and wasting your hard earned money.

 Ive collected coins since 1980 but its copper which i find the most fascinating due to the large amounts minted and the vast amount of varieties and errors that exist, infact i believe theirs so many different types it would be possible to fill a seaby/spinks or other catolog of just copper.

-If a collector has never seen a genuine example of a certain type of coin then this maybe the site is for you, cross referencing and checking could save any unsure collector a fortune.
-By the time you have reached the end of this website any unsure collector will feel that bit more confident and surer when buying there copper coins and hopefully bypass most collecting issues which happen to probably all of us pre internet days.
+If you the collector has never seen a genuine example of a certain type of coin this maybe the site is for you.
+Cross referencing and checking could save any unsure collector a fortune i hope by the time you have reached the end of this website any unsure collector will feel that bit more confident and surer when buying there copper coins and hopefully bypass most collecting issues which happend to probably all of us pre-internet days.